metasaver/Template-Scripts/README.md

 gh auth login
 ```
 1. Create a template repository (this can change over time and update your repos that use the template)
-1. Clone this repo to the root of your local Code folder
+1. Copy cloneTemplate.sh to the root of your local Code folder
 1. Change the github_username variable in the script to your github account
 ```
 github_username=YOUR_ACCOUNT